kleinbottle/swanlotus/content/blogs/image-format-conversions/image-format-conversions.md

 ### Background transparency

 Notice that there is a coloured white rectangle atop the half-size image on the right in +@fig:animals-both-jpg.
 We could remove it by rendering the background transparent.
-However, because JPEG does not support transparency, through an [alpha channel](https://www.techopedia.com/definition/1945/alpha-channel), we have to convert the composite image to the PNG format, which does.
+However, because JPEG does not support transparency (through an [alpha channel](https://www.techopedia.com/definition/1945/alpha-channel)) we have to convert the composite image to the PNG format, which does.
 This is one, real-life circumstance necessitating raster to raster format conversion.

 ```bash
 # Non-transparent composite in PNG